expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"sdkVersion"`

-**Required**.
 The Expo sdkVersion to run the project on.
-This should line up with the version specified in your package.json.
+This should line up with the version specified in your `package.json`.
+If this isn't defined it'll be read from the installed version of `expo` in your `node_modules/`.

 ### `"version"`